Nonparametric Regression in Nonstandard Spaces: Simulation

-As with the parametric methods, we approximate the MISE values in different settings.
-The simulations are repeated 500 times.
-Only the two curves \textit{simple} and \textit{spiral} described above are used.
+We approximate the MISE values in different settings with the \textit{simple} and the \textit{spiral} curve.
+To this end, the simulations are repeated 500 times and the integrated squared errors of these repetitions are averaged.
 The results are presented in \autoref{tbl:mise:nonparam}.

-The more reliable analysis of the approximated MISE-values confirms that all estimators behave similar, except \texttt{TriGeo}, which has some bad outcomes.
-This may have several reasons.
-We were not able to show an error bound for this method and argued that it may be sub-optimal, i.e., it may be inherently worse than the other methods.
-We do not use cross-validation for \texttt{TriGeo}, as we do for the other methods, but fix $N=3$.
+The more reliable analysis of the approximated MISE-values confirms that all estimators behave similar, except \texttt{OrtGeo}, which has some bad outcomes.
+This may have several reasons: We were not able to show an error bound for this method and argued that it may be sub-optimal, i.e., it may be inherently worse than the other methods.
+Furthermore, we do not use cross-validation for \texttt{OrtGeo}, as we do for the other methods, but fix $N=3$.
 Thus, the comparison might be unfair, because the hyper-parameters are not tuned equally.
-Lastly, in \texttt{TriGeo}, we have to numerically solve an 8-dimensional non-convex optimization problem (2 dimensions for each of $\hat p$, $\hat v_1$, $\hat v_2$, $\hat v_3$).
-There are 4 dimensions for \texttt{LocGeo} and 2 for the Fréchet methods.
-Our program might return values farther away from the optimum in those methods with higher dimensional optimization problems. \begin{appendix}
+Lastly, in \texttt{OrtGeo}, we have to numerically solve an 8-dimensional non-convex optimization problem (2 dimensions for each of $\hat p$, $\hat v_1$, $\hat v_2$, $\hat v_3$).
+There are 4 dimensions for \texttt{LocGeo} and 2 for the Fréchet methods, see \autoref{table:opi}.
+Our program might return values farther away from the optimum in those methods with higher dimensional optimization problems.

+\autoref{fig:nonparam:mse:closed} and \autoref{fig:nonparam:mse:open} show the approximated point-wise mean squared error in the upper part of each plot.
+In the lower part, a point-wise decomposition into a squared bias and a variance term is shown.
+This decomposition is not straight forward in curved spaces: We calculate the Fréchet mean $\bar m_t$ of our repetitions $(\hat m_t^{j})_{j=1,\dots,500}$.
+The dotted line in each plot is $t\mapsto d(\bar m_t, m_t)^2 =: \ms{Bias}^2_t$.
+The dashed line is $\frac1{500} \sum_{j=1}^{500} d(\bar m_t, \hat m_t^{j})^2 =: \ms{Var}_t$.
+But, in nonstandard spaces, there is no guarantee that $\frac1{500} \sum_{j=1}^{500} d(m_t, \hat m_t^{j})^2 =: \ms{MSE}_t = \ms{Bias}^2_t + \ms{Var}_t$.
+Still this decomposition is valuable.
+It shows that \texttt{OrtGeo} is an unbiased estimator of the \emph{simple} curve, which is not surprising as \texttt{OrtGeo} with $N=3$ is a parametric estimator and the \emph{simple} curve is in its model space.
+On the \textit{spiral} the estimators suffer from boundary effects.
+On the \textit{simple} curve this only affects the local estimators as this curve is periodic and does not have a boundary for the trigonometric estimators. \begin{appendix}